Luke-Ren1/Patient-Demographic-Analysis/README.md

 # Patient Demographic Analysis

 ## Description
-This patient demographic analysis
-## SQL Analysis
+Patient Demographic Analysis project using SQL and Power BI to explore patient demographics and hospital encounter patterns, calculate length of stay, and visualize trends in admissions and department performance.## SQL Analysis

 ### Patient Encounter Analysis